Ted Kennedy (ice hockey): The Gordie Howe incident

 At the beginning of the 1949–50, Conn Smythe liked the Leafs' chances for continued success, saying, "We'll be hard to keep away from a fourth Stanley Cup," but as the season progressed many hockey people felt Detroit would end the Leafs' Stanley Cup streak.
 By the end of the season, Toronto had finished in third and Kennedy finished second on the Leafs in points.

 The 1950 playoffs were overshadowed by an on-ice mishap in the opening game between Toronto and Detroit, in which the Red Wings' young star player, Gordie Howe, was seriously injured.
-Late in the game with Toronto leading 4–0, Kennedy stole the puck from Detroit defenseman Jack Stewart and was carrying it down the left wing about six feet from the boards into the Detroit end of the rink.
+Late in the game with Toronto leading 4–0, Kennedy stole the puck from Detroit defenceman Jack Stewart and was carrying it down the left wing about six feet from the boards into the Detroit end of the rink.
 Stewart was pursuing him from behind and Howe was coming in fast from the side to try to cut him off.
 Kennedy saw Howe coming at the last moment, and was able to dodge Howe's check while passing the puck to Sid Smith, but Howe could not stop and crashed head-first into the boards, with Stewart falling on top of him.
 Howe sustained a concussion, facial fractures, and a lacerated right eyeball, and doctors had to perform emergency procedures on him at the hospital to save his life.
 Detroit coach Tommy Ivan and general manager Jack Adams accused Kennedy of deliberately butt-ending Howe.
 Kennedy had not been assessed a penalty on the play.
 After the game Kennedy said, "I don't know how he got it.
 I avoided his check along the boards and didn't feel anything hit me, although he may have struck my stick."